SkullyBit/SubZero/README.md

 ---

+## Roadmap

+### Current Status
+- **FIX** and **FIX/FAST** are fully supported with tools for both client and server use cases.
+- **SoupBin3** is partially implemented to support transport for **ITCH**.

+### Future Work
+- **ITCH**: Add session handling, message processing, and tools for client/server use.
+- **OUCH**: Implement session logic, message handling, and tool support.
+- Enhanced testing tools for all supported protocols.
+- Add examples for integrating SubZero into production systems.

+---

 ## Why SubZero?

 SubZero is designed for financial institutions, quantitative traders, and anyone building low-latency trading systems.
 It combines performance, extensibility, and ease of use to deliver a library that meets the needs of modern trading platforms.

+By leveraging SubZero, developers can focus on implementing their strategies without worrying about the complexities of trading connectivity.